Panmela Castro

 Rio de Janeiro, 1981

-Panmela Castro is a visual artist whose artistic practice is driven by relationships of affection and otherness.
-Based on the idea of "affective drift", she proposes chance as the subject of an incessant search for a sense of belonging.
-Based on the thought of performance, her artistic production converges in works that permeate painting, sculpture, installation, video and photography.
-She has a degree in painting from the School of Fine Arts of the Federal University of Rio de Janeiro (2007), a master's degree in Contemporary Artistic Processes from the State University of Rio de Janeiro (2011), and is a postgraduate student on the Human Rights, Responsibility and Global Citizenship course at the Pontifical Catholic University of Rio Grande do Sul (2023).
+She holds a degree in Painting from the School of Fine Arts at the Federal University of Rio de Janeiro (UFRJ - 2007) and a master's degree in Contemporary Artistic Processes from the State University of Rio de Janeiro (UERJ - 2011).
+She also completed a postgraduate degree in Human Rights, Responsibility, and Global Citizenship at the Pontifical Catholic University of Rio Grande do Sul (PUC RS - 2023).